pingcap/docs-cn/tiflash/tiflash-configuration.md

     ## Compression level of the TiFlash storage engine.
 The default value is 1.
 It is recommended that you set this value to 1 if dt_compression_method is LZ4, -1 (smaller compression rate, but better read performance) or 1 if dt_compression_method is zstd, and 9 if dt_compression_method is LZ4HC.
     dt_compression_level = 1

     ## New in v6.2.0.
+This item specifies the minimum ratio of valid data in a PageStorage data file.
+When the ratio of valid data in a PageStorage data file is less than the value of this configuration, GC is triggered to compact data in the file.
+The default value is 0.5.
+    dt_page_gc_threshold = 0.5

+    ## New in v6.2.0.
 Use the thread pool to handle read requests from the storage engine.
 The default value is false.
     ## Warning: This is still an experimental feature.
 It is NOT recommended that you use it in the production environment.

     # dt_enable_read_thread = false